Chanty

 Slack vs Teams: pricing

 Both platforms have free plans.
-Nonetheless, to get the most out of Microsoft Teams and Slack, it is better to opt for one of the paid plans.
-The least expensive Office 365 plan that comes with Teams is called Microsoft Office Essentials.
-It costs $4 per user per month, and has to be paid annually to get started.
+However, it’s better to opt for one of the paid plans to get the most out of Microsoft Teams and Slack.
+As of 2024, the most affordable Office 365 plan that includes Teams is called Microsoft 365 Business Basic.
+It costs $6 per user per month, billed annually, and provides access to Teams along with other essential Office 365 apps.

 Slack’s lowest-priced plan, i.e., the Pro plan, costs $7.25 per user per month, which is also billed annually.
-If you consider Microsoft Teams, you spend $4, which also gives you access to Office 365, which makes the value proposition much more attractive.
+If you consider Microsoft Teams, you will spend $4, which will also give you access to Office 365, which will make the value proposition much more attractive.

 Slack offers an enterprise plan too, which offers 1 TB of storage for each user, but for the exact pricing you’ll need to contact Slack’s support.

-If the price is a concern for you, you might want to look into Chanty as an alternative.
+If the price is a concern, you may want to consider Chanty as an alternative.
 It is priced at $3 per user per month, with advanced features like unlimited message history as well as both audio and video calls.
 This makes it a far more affordable option compared to Slack or Microsoft Teams.

 Slack vs Teams: getting started

 We began with the Tools page on the Microsoft website, where there is a sign-up form to download the app.
-It doesn’t matter if you’re signing up for a trial or paid plan, it still asks you to share a lot of personal information, including a credit card, phone number, and business email; personal emails don’t work!
+Whether you sign up for a trial or a paid plan, you’re still asked for a lot of personal information, including a credit card, phone number, and business email; personal emails don’t work!

 Office 365 Business Standard registration

-On completing the registration for the free trial or paid plan, you are given access to the Team workspace where you can invite your teammates and start collaborating.
+Once you have completed registration for the free trial or paid plan, you will be given access to the Team Workspace where you can invite your teammates and start collaborating.

 Microsoft Teams workspaceMicrosoft Teams workspace